Beef Liver Braised in Sour Cream and Milk

 1. Step 1:

-Prepare the ingredients.
-To cook the liver in sour cream sauce, we will need: liver; flour; sour cream; milk; vegetable oil; ground black pepper and salt.
+Gather the ingredients.
+To make liver in sour cream sauce, you'll need: liver, flour, sour cream, milk, vegetable oil, ground black pepper, and salt.

 2. Step 2:

-Wash the liver, pour salted water and leave for 1 hour so that the bitterness goes away.
-Water can also be replaced with milk.
-Then the liver will have a more delicate creamy taste, which, however, will be felt thanks to sour cream and milk in the sauce.
-Then drain the water, rinse the liver again and remove the films, veins.
+Rinse the liver, cover it with salted water, and let it sit for 1 hour to draw out any bitterness.
+You can use milk instead of water — that gives the liver a more delicate, creamy taste, though it'll come through anyway thanks to the sour cream and milk in the sauce.
+Then drain, rinse the liver again, and remove any membranes and veins.
 Cut the prepared liver into small pieces.

 3. Step 3:

-Roll the liver in flour from all sides.
-I used to always pour the flour into a deep plate or bowl and roll the pieces of liver.
-Now I have found an easier and faster way, thanks to which my hands remain clean, and additional dishes are not needed.
-I put the liver in a cellophane bag, pour flour (and spices, if needed according to the recipe) into the same place and just shake everything up, having previously tied the bag.
-So the liver is evenly breaded, and the hands remain clean.
+Dredge the liver in flour on all sides.
+I used to dump the flour into a deep plate or bowl and roll the pieces in it, but I've since found an easier, faster way that keeps my hands clean and saves a dish: I put the liver in a zip-top bag, add the flour (and any spices the recipe calls for), seal it, and just shake it all up.
+The liver gets evenly coated and my hands stay clean.

 4. Step 4:

-Heat vegetable oil in a frying pan.
+Heat the vegetable oil in a skillet.
 Add the liver.
-Fry over high heat, stirring, for about 7 minutes until golden brown.
+Fry over high heat, stirring, for about 7 minutes until browned.

 5. Step 5:

-Add sour cream to the pan.
-Mix it up.
+Add the sour cream to the pan and stir.

 6. Step 6: